Level Water Core Staff

 What we're building

-Last year, these swimmers raised over £1m.
-This year, we want to double it.
-And we need someone who can help us get there.
+Last year, our swimmers raised over £1m.
+This year we’ve sold out events in minutes and want to double the fundraising.
+We’re on the path to exponential growth and we need someone who can help us get there.

 We're Level Water, a founder-led charity solving learn-to-swim for disabled children.
 We're not your typical charity.
-We own the events and run them like a business.
+We own our events and run them like a business.
 We move fast, test everything, and we're building something that doesn't exist anywhere else.
+Our events are uniquely profitable, and we reinvest in quality and growth.

-We've just brought in a new Fundraising Director, and this role is a cornerstone of the team we're building.
-If you want to help define how a modern charity does supporter care, this is your chance.
+We've just brought in a new Fundraising Director, and this Marketing role is a cornerstone of the team we're building.
+If you want to help define how a modern charity grows and does marketing, this is your chance.

 The opportunity

 You'll have the freedom to experiment.
-Want to test a new communication sequence?
-Build a WhatsApp community?
-Launch a training programme?
-Run in-person meet ups?
-Create a membership product?
-Brilliant, build the business case and let's do it.
+Want to test a new channel?
+Launch a content series?
+Build a creator programme?
+Run paid campaigns that actually convert?
+Brilliant.
+Build the business case and let's do it.

 And you'll grow with us.
-We're scaling fast, and we need people who can scale with us, whether that's into senior leadership, building out new teams, or launching new products.
+We're scaling fast, and we need people who can scale with us.

-This is a mission-critical role in driving Level Water’s income growth.
-Every strong supporter relationship you build helps unlock more funded swimming lessons, bringing us closer to a future where every disabled child can have a great swimming lesson with a confident, qualified teacher.
+This is a mission-critical role in driving Level Water's growth.
+Every event you sell out, every story you tell, every audience you build helps unlock more funded swimming lessons, bringing us closer to a future where every disabled child can have a great swimming lesson with a confident, qualified teacher.

-This is the most exciting job in the charity sector for the right person.
+This is the most exciting marketing job in the charity sector for the right person.

 What you'll actually do